-In our latest content blog series we have been delving into Dzamic and Kirby’s HHH content strategy framework which is based on three types of marketing content – Help, Hub and Hero.
+We have been delving into Dzamic and Kirby’s HHH or 3H content strategy framework which is based on three types of marketing content – Hero, Hub, Help.

 Help content holds onto audience attention for longer and nurtures a rapport with audiences by providing practical ‘how to’ style information.
 It’s the blogs, guides, webinars and fact sheets which sit at the widest end of the HHH pyramid.